Marquette’s initiative to become a Hispanic-Serving Institution

 Why is the HSI designation important to Marquette?

-Serving this population is something that connects to the heart of Marquette’s mission as a Catholic, Jesuit institution.
+Serving underrepresented and low-income students is something that connects to the heart of Marquette’s mission as a Catholic, Jesuit institution.
 St. Ignatius, the founder of the Jesuits, described schools as a contribution to what he called the "common good" of society at large.
 In their ministries he wanted the Jesuits to minister to anybody in need, regardless of social status or socioeconomic class.

 As a Jesuit university, our location in the city was strategic and central to our mission of serving the traditionally underserved.
 We have a history of, and commitment to, serving first-generation college students.
 In fact, educating the children of immigrants was one of the primary reasons that Bishop John Martin Henni founded a Catholic college in the city of Milwaukee.
 Marquette’s Guiding Values also call us to nurture an inclusive, diverse community.